varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/first-steps/Intro.md

 feature and not an afterthought.

-Kobweb, in addition to being a collection of libraries, also provides Gradle plugins which analyze your codebase in order to generate  boilerplate.
+Kobweb, in addition to being a collection of libraries, also provides Gradle plugins which analyze your codebase in order to generate all necessary boilerplate.

 Kobweb is also a CLI binary of the same name which provides commands to handle the tedious parts of building and/or running a Compose HTML app.

-We want to get that stuff out of the way, so you can enjoy focusing on the more interesting work!
+Ultimately, we want to get all the tedious stuff out of the way, so you can enjoy focusing on the more interesting parts of writing a website!

 ## Goals